The Most Annoying Yet Most Important Task in WebsiteĀ Management

 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-…is link checking.
-There are tools out there, en masse, but it’s annoying to run after professionals who neglect online basics or don’t know how to set up redirects—and with that waste other people’s time.
-[This was a bit harsh.]
+is link checking.
+There are tools out there, en masse, but we still have to run after professionals who neglect online fundamentals or don’t set up redirects—and with that waste other people’s time.

-Even though I regularly do QA this doesn’t mean I myself am always handling this perfectly.
-Yet whenever I check links, it’s striking to me to see so many people change URLs without thinking.
-And I wonder, sometimes with a goal of sending people away?
+Personally, even though I regularly do QA this doesn’t mean I myself am always handling this perfectly.
+Yet whenever I check links, it’s striking to me to see so many URLs changing.
 Link checking is not a fun job, and, in an ideal world, shouldn’t be necessary.
-It shouldn’t, and yet it’s so important.
-(RIP.)
+It shouldn’t be, and yet it is.
+(RIP, links.)

 About Me